-Li (2009) also recommends taking into account the other three features in studying China's regional innovation system:
+Li (2009) also recommend to take into account of the other three features in studying China's regional innovation system:

-1, A big leap in innovation development during late 1990s and the early 21st century, reflected in a significant increase in R&D and innovation activities.

-2, Many organizations have been involved into innovation and R&D performance in the regions in economic transition, with universities and research institutions taking the leading role in innovation activities, despite the fact that business firms are expected to take over the leading role in the future.
+A big leap in innovation development during late 1990s and the early 21st century, reflected in a significant increase in R&D and innovation activities.
+Many organizations have been involved into innovation and R&D performance in the regions in economic transition, with universities and research institutions taking the leading role in innovation activities, despite the fact that business firms are expected to take over the leading role in the future.

-3, The co-existing of dual innovation systems, which are featured with an upper level innovation system to catch up with their counterparts in advanced economies, and a lower level innovation system to meet the requirements of regional development.
-It should be noted that the lower level innovation system, which roots in locally embedded industries, is more important for local economic development (Li 2009).
+3, The co-exist of dual innovation systems, which are featured with an upper level innovation system to catch up with their counterparts in advanced economies, and a lower level innovation system to meet the requirements of regional development.
+It should be noted that the lower level innovation system, which roots in locally embedded industries, is more important for local economic development (Li 2009)

 In the economic transition, China's central government also endeavors to make use of resources from universities in promoting China's economic and social progress.
 A programme known as "Project 211" was launched in late 1995, which was supported by the ministries of education and finance, and the State Development Planning Commission.
 The project costs US\$1.57 billion, and has been the largest of its kind related to HEIs since the founding of the People's Republic of China in 1949.
-It is accepted that this programme has stepped up universities' contribution to local economic sectors and promoted information and technology sharing among universities and industrial practitioners (Liu & Jiang 2001), although the effective contributions from universities are still constrained by barriers between universities' contribution in the economic transition has become imperative.
+It is accepted that this programme has stepped up universities' contribution to local economic sectors and promoted information and technology sharing among universities and industrial practitioners (Liu & Jiang 2001), although the effective contributions from universities are still constrained by barriers between universities and industrial practitioners (Li & Hu 1998).
+A study to facilitate universities' contribution in the economic transition has become imperative.